 During IVF treatment, it is vital to avoid refined sugar and junk food, so today I’m going to share a recipe from my book, The IVF Diet Book, that is both nutritious and will help you chocoholics curb your sweet cravings 🙂

-My Chocolate Bean Brownies are a perfect healthy snack, an on-the-go breakfast option or can be eaten as a pick-me up when your energy levels are low.
+My Chocolate Bean Brownies are a perfect healthy snack, an on-the-go breakfast option or can be eaten as a pick-me-up when your energy levels are low.

 Rich and fudgy, these delicious brownies are packed with protein thanks to the addition of cooked beans and protein powder.
 Give them a go, I bet you’ll end up loving them!

-You’ll find the full recipe below the video.
+You can find the full recipe below: